 Wayzata Public Schools, in accordance with the guidelines of the Minnesota Department of Education, has established a process for students to satisfy the requirements of a course through Credit for Assessment.
 Successful completion of this process allows students to take a more rigorous course of study.
 In order to satisfy the academic standards for the Credit for Assessment, the student must make arrangements to “test out” of a course.
 The student must take all assessments required by the specific department.
 Successful completion of this process requires the student demonstrate 85% proficiency on the given assessments.

-The Wayzata School District currently offers Summer Test Out in Wayzata High School World Language classes; Wayzata High School Biology X and Physical Science; Wayzata High School Integrated 1X, Integrated 2X, Integrated 3X, and Integrated 4X.
-There are additional opportunities for middle school students to test out of CMP7 and CMP 8 or to test into Honors Physical Science.
+Wayzata Public Schools currently offers Summer Testing options in Wayzata High School World Language classes; Wayzata High School Physical Science; Wayzata High School AP Biology Test In; Wayzata High School Accelerated Algebra and Accelerated Geometry.
+There are additional opportunities for middle school students to test into Accelerated Math 7, Accelerated Math 8 or to Enriched Physical Science.
 Please read below for additional details.

 Where do I get information, locate books, and find the test dates and location?

-Math – there are 21 possible test dates.
-The student may take the tests in any order, therefore giving the student ample opportunity to test over a 2 month period.
+Accelerated Algebra and Accelerated Geometry – there are 10 possible test dates.
+The student may take the tests in any order, therefore giving the student ample opportunity to test over a 2 month period

 In all three departments, there will not be an opportunity to re-test if the student is not satisfied with the exam grade.

 When do students get their test scores back and when do they know their overall grade?

 Results from World Language and Science Tests will be emailed to parents on or before the release date.
 Results from the series of math tests will be posted to Family Access.

 No, tests are not available for students or parents to view.